-as I'm writing this, a woman has just sat down next to me with her infant. it seems the world is now bursting with pregnant women and babies, I try not to take it personally. this woman sat next to me, in a large room full of empty chairs. she doesn't know what her miracle does to me. she isn't thinking of me or what I've been through, she is just trying to comfort her baby as he's crying. his tiny fingers are poking up out of the stroller playing an invisible piano.
-I am fighting tears watching his dancing hands. the night my miscarriage began, my fingernails dug holes into my palms. they too played an invisible piano while I wailed, a song of lament, this isn't what I wanted.
+As I'm writing this, a woman has just sat down next to me with her infant.
+It seems the world is now bursting with pregnant women and babies.
+I try not to take it personally.
+In a large room full of empty chairs, this woman sat next to me.
+She doesn't know what her miracle does to me.
+She isn't thinking of me or what I've been through.
+She is just trying to comfort her baby as he's crying.
+His tiny fingers are poking up out of the stroller playing an invisible piano.
+I am fighting tears watching his dancing hands.
+The night my miscarriage began, my fingernails dug holes into my palms.
+They too played an invisible piano while I wailed a song of lament, this isn't what I wanted.

 I didn't know my body could feel such pain.
 I didn't know losing a child too soon could feel so violent.
-6 years ago I had a miscarriage at 6 weeks, and to be honest, it came as a relief.
+6 years ago I had a miscarriage at 6 weeks and it came as a relief.
 1 year after that, I had an abortion at 8 weeks.
 I am still actively healing from that wound.
 I made that impossible decision because I didn't feel I had another one to make.
 I didn't know that the emptiness I felt when I woke from the anesthesia would remain.
-I still feel it. decisions like that, you can never know the anguish until you stand at that gate. don't judge me, hug me. and then this time, this was different, this is what I had been hoping for with all of my heart.
-I was preparing myself to mother this child for the remainder of my days.
-I was rearranging the furniture in my chest, I was dusting off neglected shelves.
+I still feel it.
+Decisions like that, you can never know the anguish until you stand at that gate.
+Don't judge me, hug me.
+And then this time, this time was different.
+This is what I had been hoping for with all of my heart.
+And I believed my partner when he told me it was what he wanted too.
+So I was preparing myself to mother this child for the remainder of my days.
+I was rearranging the furniture in my chest.
+I was dusting off neglected shelves.
 I was drawing back the curtains to open windows I had locked tight.